oncomouse/daggy/README.md

 # Daggy

-*This is a version of daggy that uses lodash.tostring for strings to save space.
+*This is a version of daggy that uses lodash.tostring instead of Z.toString from sanctuary-type-classes to save on overhead.
 It is not the official version.*

 Library for creating tagged constructors a.k.a. "union types" or "sum types".